 In summary, frames refer to still images combined to produce natural motion, and frame rate refers to the number of images displayed per second.
-The textures, actions of the AI, the physics, and the positioning is all determined by two main computer components: the CPU and the GPU (central processing unit and graphics processing unit).
+The textures, actions of the AI, the physics, and the positioning are all determined by two main computer components: the CPU and the GPU (central processing unit and graphics processing unit).

 The refresh rate isn’t a property of your computer, but your monitor.
 It’s the number of frames your monitor is capable of displaying.
 In simple words, higher refresh rates allow images to be updated more frequently every second; it’s that number of changes per second that’s measured in hertz (Hz).